-The Agricultural Commissioner's Office shall issue a Cultivation Permit pursuant to this Chapter only:
+The Agricultural Commissioner's Office shall issue a Permit pursuant to this Chapter only:

-- (A) Following the referral to and clearance or permit approval pursuant to Chapter 20.242; and - (A)(B) After review by qualified County Staff and/or review by qualified third party inspectors to identify if any sensitive species and/or habitat exists on the parcel.
-If sensitive species and/ or habitat is identified, CDFW will be informed and offered an opportunity to review and comment.
-If sensitive species are present the cultivation site must be operated in a way that demonstrates impacts to sensitive species will be avoided.
-(This requirement is applicable to new site disturbance, non-contiguous expansion of existing sites and relocation in Phase 1, and all new sites in Phase 3.); and - (B)(C) After the Agricultural Commissioner's Office, and other County and State agency staff, as appropriate, have reviewed the application and performed a pre-permit site inspection to confirm adherence to the requirements established in this Chapter and the MCCO application process; and - (C)(D) Following receipt of evidence of payment of the required permit fee, pursuant to Section 10A.17.0870.
+- (A) Following the referral to and clearance or permit approval pursuant to Chapter 20.242; and - (B) Following review by qualified County staff and/or qualified third party inspectors to review proposed permit locations and identify where habitat suitable for sensitive species may exist.
+The County shall consult with the California Department of Fish and Wildlife ("CDFW") to evaluate if there is a possibility for presence or habitat suitable for sensitive species on the parcel with a proposed Permit location.
+Upon consultation, CDFW may recommend approval of the proposed development, ask to conduct a site inspection or request additional studies in order to make the determination that no impacts to sensitive species will occur.
+A cultivator that cannot demonstrate that there will be a less than significant impact to sensitive species will not be issued a Permit.
+The County shall develop a policy in consultation with CDFW to define an objective set of criteria that applications can be checked against and when during Phases 1 and 2 a formal referral to CDFW is required to avoid impacts to sensitive species and natural communities.
+Following the development of the policy referred to in the previous sentence, consultation with CDFW shall not be required but be performed pursuant to the policy.
+During Phase 3 all applications will be referred to CDFW; and

+- (C) After the Agricultural Commissioner's Office, and other County and State agency staff, as appropriate, have reviewed the application and performed a pre-permit site inspection to confirm adherence to the requirements established in the MCCO; and - (D) Following receipt of evidence of payment of the required permit fee, pursuant to Section 10A.17.070.